Entanglement dynamics in minimal Kitaev chains: Introduction

-In an alternative approach, Majorana quasiparticles have been shown to emerge in minimal two-site Kitaev chains \cite{Leijnse2012,Sau2012,PhysRevB.106.L201404,PRXQuantum.5.010323,PhysRevResearch.5.043182,Liu2024,Alvarado_2024,nitsch2024poormansmajoranatetron,PhysRevB.109.035415,PhysRevB.110.125408,Cayao_2025,PhysRevB.111.115419,PhysRevB.110.245412}, which can be realized by coupling two quantum dots (QD) via a superconductor-semiconductor system \cite{AguadoSouto2024}.
+In an alternative approach, Majorana quasiparticles have been shown to emerge in minimal two-site Kitaev chains \cite{Leijnse2012,Sau2012,PhysRevB.106.L201404,PRXQuantum.5.010323,PhysRevResearch.5.043182,Liu2024,Alvarado_2024,r75t-jv32,PhysRevB.109.035415,PhysRevB.110.125408,Cayao_2025,PhysRevB.111.115419,PhysRevB.110.245412,cayao2025nonLocalDiode}, which can be realized by coupling two quantum dots (QD) via a superconductor-semiconductor system \cite{AguadoSouto2024}.
 In this setup, Majorana quasiparticles appear in each site or QD when electron cotunneling and crossed Andreev reflection are equal \cite{Leijnse2012}, a fine-tuned point referred to as sweet spot that does not involve any topological protection.
-For this reason, Majorana quasiparticles in a minimal Kitaev chain are often referred to as poor man’s Majorana modes (PMMMs) and there already exist convincing experimental evidence of their realization in superconductor-semiconductor systems \cite{Dvir2023,bordin2023tunable,bordin2024crossed,zatelli2024robust,ten_Haaf2024,vanloo2025MinKit}.
-Building on these ideas, three-site Kitaev chains have been theoretically proposed \cite{PhysRevB.111.115419,dourado2025_3siteKC,yang2025_3siteKC} and experimentally fabricated \cite{ten_Haaf2025,Bordin2025,bordin2025Phase3SiteKC}, demonstrating the high controllability of the QD-based systems for exploring PMMMs and their signatures.
-Despite their lack of topological protection, PMMMs exhibit key Majorana signatures, such as spatial nonlocality and nontrivial coherence \cite{Leijnse2012,PhysRevB.110.125408}, making PMMMs in minimal Kitaev chains to be of an intrinsic relevance for several Majorana-like uses \cite{AguadoSouto2024}.
-This intrinsic nonlocality raises the natural question of how entanglement develops and evolves in minimal Kitaev chains, thereby highlighting their potential for practical quantum information applications~\cite{PhysRevB.110.224510,maroulakos2025Majo, PhysRevB.111.075415}.
+For this reason, Majorana quasiparticles in a minimal Kitaev chain are often referred to as poor man’s Majorana modes (PMMMs) and there already exist convincing experimental evidence of their realization in superconductor-semiconductor systems \cite{Dvir2023,bordin2023tunable,bordin2024crossed,zatelli2024robust,ten_Haaf2024,van_Loo2026}.